typedb/typedb-docs/05-typedb-cluster/02-kubernetes.md

 helm repo add vaticle https://repo.vaticle.com/repository/helm/
 ```

+Additionally, if you choose to enable encrypted connections, you would need to install [`mkcert`](https://github.com/FiloSottile/mkcert/releases) and
+also obtain a TypeDB Cluster distribution from [GitHub Releases](https://github.com/vaticle/typedb-cluster/releases).

 ### Deployment

 Depending on the deployment method you choose, next steps to perform the deployment are as follows: